Roaring0202/TaoDocs/src/Bittensor_Init.md

 # Synopsis of Bittensor Code

-This module includes components for Bittensor, a decentralized AI network.
+This module will eventually detail the components of Bittensor, a decentralized AI network.
 Key components include versioning, rich console setup, functions for controlling the console, constants, and Prometheus setup.

 ## Key Components